The Origin of Evil

 Man is radically disposed to evil due to his fallen nature.

-Let this sink in.
-Man is not merely oriented to the practice of evil; he is radically disposed to practice it.
-It is his nature.
+LET THIS SINK IN!
+Man is not merely oriented to the practice of evil, he is radically disposed to practice it.
+It is his fallen nature.

 This is the consequence of the original sin of man, who instead of allowing his mind to be conformed to the mind of God, chose the path of rebellion.
 The ‘Fall”, as it is termed, is not an inconsequential event.
 It resulted in the substantive alteration of man’s divine destiny and brought death to man permanently alienating him from the knowledge of God’s perfect love.
 Evil had entered in, and without the intervention of God in salvation history, the power of evil could only result in the destruction of creation itself.
 Of course, the greatest intervention of God was the Cross.